NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/NewInteractionWidgetForTransformsMarkups/README.md

 The center of rotation for the transform node can be changed by holding ALT and clicking+dragging on one of the translation handles.
 The center of rotation can also be change in python using the "vtkMRMLTransformNode::SetCenterOfTransformation" function.

+Transforms can also be scaled uniformly by holding ALT and clicking+dragging on one of the scale handles.

 ## Objective

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->